 Demo (Vadelma and KADOS)

-Kolibre Vadelma exemplifies the possibilities that exist with the open source software published by Kolibre.
-A talking book player can be built on various existing hardware platforms, including a Raspberry Pi-unit.
+Kolibre Vadelma exemplifies the possibilities that exist with the open source software libraries published by Kolibre.
+A talking book player can be built for various existing hardware platforms, including a Raspberry Pi-unit.
 You will only need a speaker and keyboard to test it.

 Kolibre has published instructions on how to build a solution called Kolibre Vadelma (the finnish word for Raspberry).
 Kolibre Vadelma supports the established Daisy 2.02- and Daisy3-standards and all the required operations in the DAISY Online Delivery protocol version 1.

 - For Vadelma and the client libraries we've made a wish list in this Github wiki.
 Suggestions and contributions to new features are very welcome!

 A series of video clips is available on youtube.com/user/kolibreorg/videos, demonstrating Kolibre Vadelma's various features.
 This is an introduction:

 Kolibre KADOS (Kolibre Adaptive Daisy Online Service) is a web service solution based on the established scripting language PHP.
 The code, which is open source, is available at github.com/kolibre/Kolibre-KADOS including instructions on how set up a service in the wiki.
-Kolibre KADOS supports the basic functions in the DAISY Online Delivery protocol*, version 1 and 2.0.2.
+Kolibre KADOS supports all the required operations in the DAISY Online Delivery protocol*, version 1 and 2.0.2.
 With this web service, anyone can distribute DAISY books to different types of players that support DAISY (such as Kolibre Vadelma).

 DAISY, what is it?

 The DAISY-standards makes it possible for the blind, visually impaired or other print disabled to read and navigate a book as easily and effectively as others use print.
 The DAISY Online Delivery protocol makes it easy to retrieve and listen to digital talking books over the Internet with customized apps and devices.
 The DAISY standards are widely used by talking book libraries and international organizations for the visually impaired, over 2 million books are available in over 50 languages worldwide.
 DAISY is supported by many suppliers of production solutions, distribution and reading systems.
 The international DAISY Consortium manages and develops the standards, more information is available at www.daisy.org.

 Kolibre Vadelma navigation